Change Management Tips for Leaders on How to Encourage and Equip Your Teams for Change.

-Referring back to Rachel's blog, she used implementing boost insurance discovery as the example.
-She explained how the organization she worked with payed close attention to how they would align resources.
+In our blog post about planning to prepare for success by Rachel Bowles, focused on how to successfully implement insurance discovery.
+The author explained how the client's organization payed close attention to how they would align resources.
 They started with assumptions so that they could have alignment before the change was even initiated.
-Then, they refined the alignment of resources as they learned more.
+Then, the client refined the alignment of resources as they learned more.

 The point is, without properly aligning resources, it would be easy to implement the change but not reap the benefits.